-Guillerme & Chambron Set of Four Dining Chairs Model ‘Trèfle’ in Solid Oak
+Guillerme & Chambron Set of Four Dining Chairs ‘Trèfle’ in Solid Oak

-Guillerme & Chambron, dining chairs model ‘Trèfle’, solid oak, France, 1960s
+Guillerme & Chambron for Votre Maison, set of four dining chairs model ‘Trèfle’, solid oak, France, 1960s

 The ‘Trèfle’ (French for clover) dining chairs by Guillerme & Chambron feature a decorative seat.
 A square in the center is flanked by two slats on each side.
 The circular, tapered legs show sculpted details.
 Overall a well-crafted, robust chair which features all characteristics of this French designer duo.